BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Mountain Dweller
 - Stalk Unseen

-**ACTIVE/PASSIVE RULES**

-- **"Serve the Master of the Precious"** `PASSIVE` - Smeagol's Courage value is 5+ whilst within 6" of Frodo.
+- **"Serve the Master of the Precious"** `PASSIVE`

+Smeagol's Courage value is 5+ whilst within 6" of Frodo.

-- **"Soft and quick and shadows we must be"** `ACTIVE` - Smeagol does not halve his Move value when moving through Difficult Terrain.
+- **"Soft and quick and shadows we must be"** `ACTIVE`

+Smeagol does not halve his Move value when moving through Difficult Terrain.
 Additionally, if Frodo or Sam begin their Activation within 6" of Smeagol, they will also benefit from this special rule.

 </div>